Forgot password

 PROJECT: Zed splash art

-He may not longer strike fear like he once did, but the high skill ceiling remains.
+He may no longer strike fear like he once did, but the high skill ceiling remains.
 Image via Riot Games

 The Master of Shadows has lost some of his meta-defining power from seasons past—I remember he used to be a nightmare on the Rift in seasons three, four, and five—but those who spend the time mastering him still bring back that fear and strength, especially when hunting down poor little AD carries that have been split off from the pack.

 Zed embodies League assassins with his shadow abilities and one-target kill pressure.
 It can take some time to balance using his Living Shadow (which deals out damage at range) and especially how to use his Death Mark ultimate ability effectively, but it all eventually comes together in a glorious cacophony of death.
-Once you have a handle on this mid laner, you too will become the master of shadows, and quick kills.
+Once you have a handle on this mid laner, you too will become the master of shadows and quick kills, as this Lethal(ity) assassin will probably never leave the meta of any season at any point in time.

 Yasuo